Keyless Authentication for Workloads

 Here's a few things to keep in mind for a smooth transition:

-• Start small: Don't try to move everything over at once.
+• Start Small: Don't try to move everything over at once.
 Pick a less critical workload to test the waters first.
 Think of it like a pilot program.

-• Keep an eye on things: Even after you've migrated, keep monitoring those access patterns.
+• Keep an Eye on Things: Even after you've migrated, keep monitoring those access patterns.
 This way you can spot anything unusual.

 Keyless authentication isn't just some buzzword, it's a better way to secure your workloads.
-By using workload identity federation (wif) and managed identities, you're seriously upping your security game!
+By using workload identity federation (WIF) and managed identities, you're seriously upping your security game!
 So, ready to take that leap?

 Lalit Choda